Day of the Animals: Plot

-The hikers are not immune to the high-altitude aggression anomaly, and tensions begin to run high.
-The now-psychopathic Jenson acts violently and abusively, pushing his group very hard, yelling at, threatening and insulting them.
-Jenson finally breaks down; he gets in a fight with his group and murders Bob in cold blood.
-A grizzly bear approaches as Jenson attempts to rape Beth that night and he is simply killed while trying to wrestle it.
-Mrs. Goodwyn, John, and Beth flee as Jenson is fatally mauled by the bear.
+The hikers are not immune to the high-altitude aggression anomaly, and the now-psychopathic Jenson acts violently, yelling at and insulting his group.
+He then gets in a fight with his group and murders Bob in cold blood.
+A grizzly bear approaches as Jenson attempts to rape Beth that night and he is killed while trying to wrestle it.
+Mrs. Goodwyn, John, and Beth flee as Jenson is fatally mauled.

-Frank and the little girl make their way to a road and the town the tour left from, finding empty houses and abandoned vehicles, and an army truck with a dead driver.
-He tries to drive her to safety in an abandoned car, but the car is dead.
-He tries to get his own car from the hotel, leaving the girl alone in the relative safety of a junk car, but is slaughtered by vicious dogs and venomous snakes in front of the girl.
+Frank and the little girl make their way to a road and the town the tour left from, finding empty houses and abandoned vehicles as well as an army truck with a dead driver.
+Frank tries to get his car from the hotel, leaving the girl in a junk car, but he is slaughtered by vicious dogs and venomous snakes.

-John, Mrs. Goodwyn, and Beth manage to find refuge inside an abandoned helicopter as they are attacked by wild dogs.
-The other group manage to get to a town below 5,000 feet, but find it deserted.
+John, Mrs. Goodwyn, and Beth find refuge inside an abandoned helicopter as they are attacked by wild dogs.
+The other group get to a town below 5,000 feet, but find it deserted.
 A pack of German shepherds kills Roy and the professor; Buckner leads his surviving charges into a nearby river on a makeshift raft.

-The next morning, Beth, Mrs. Goodwyn, and John awaken in the downed helicopter to find the wild dogs dead; an army rescue helicopter is seen coming towards them.
-U.S. Army soldiers in hazmat gear arrive to secure the towns and find the little girl in the junk car.
-The little girl has survived and so she is taken to safety by the soldiers.
-By then, almost all the animals that went mad have been killed by the same solar radiation that drove them mad in the first place.
+The next morning, Beth, Mrs. Goodwyn, and John awaken in the downed helicopter to find the wild dogs dead; an army rescue helicopter is coming towards them.
+U.S. Army soldiers in hazmat gear arrive to secure the towns and find the little girl alive in the junk car.
+By then, almost all the animals that went mad have been killed by the same solar radiation that drove them mad.
 Buckner, Terry, and Santee are rescued as they float downriver to a Ranger station.
 At the end of the film, a surviving hawk lunges at the screen just before the credits roll.